DongDongJu/iFogSim/README.md

 ```
 * Include the JARs (except the CloudSim ones) to your Eclipse project.

+## How to export JAR file

+### eclipse

+1. right click on your project

+2. click export-java-Runnable JAR file

+3. check library handling method what you want

+4. make sure your JAR file path

 ## How to run example

-* go to src/org/fog/test/perfeval
+1. go to src/org/fog/test/perfeval

-* run example files in there with JAVA
+2. run example files in there with JAVA

 ## Get Result using file